-The PSW International Student Mentoring program is a peer mentoring program aimed at helping first year international students (mentees) who are enrolled in the School of Psychology, Social Work and Social Policy (PSW) to settle into living in Adelaide, and University life.
+The PSWmentoring program is a peer mentoring program aimed at helping first year international students (mentees) who are enrolled in the School of Psychology, Social Work and Social Policy (PSW) to settle into living in Adelaide, and University life.
 The mentors (current PSW students) will provide support and advice to mentees and they understand the cultural challenges as new comers to Australia.

 - The program is a 5-week long program

 - Mentees - new EAL 'English as a Second Language' students can opt in to the program by registering below.
 We recommended that all new International students register as a mentee